Cathy Clasper-TorchPhil EdmondsPeter BreenMichael FischmanRon Schmitt

 • Private parties, weddings, benefits and fundraisers

-Cathy Clasper Torch (violin/fiddle, erhu, piano, cello) has been playing, teaching, and performing in RI and New England for over 20 years.
-She has performed and recorded with many varied groups and musicians, and is on over two dozen recordings.
+Cathy Clasper Torch (violin/fiddle, erhu, piano, cello) has been playing, teaching, performing in RI and New England for over 25 years.
+She has performed and recorded with many local Rhode Island musicians and bands, and is on over two dozen recordings.

-Phil Edmonds, a native of Killaloe, Co.
-Clare, Ireland, learned to play the tin whistle in a place where he says, "The backyard was the fields."
+Phil Edmonds, a community activist and farmer, is a native of Killaloe, Co.
+Clare, Ireland, where he learned to play the tin whistle in a place where he says, "The backyard was the fields."
 When he was 14 years old, Phil, along with his family, emigrated to America and settled in South Providence, where he still lives.
-Besides The Gnomes, Phil presently plays whistles and button accordion in several Rhode Island ensembles including the dance band AS220 Criss Cross Orchestra directed by Ghanaian Obuamah Laud Addy, The Providence Wholebellies, Humans of Tulla, and Trua.
-The world music scene of Providence has had a big influence on Phil's music.
-Catch him some Friday nights sitting in with Zerui DePina's Cape Verde band at Club Tropical in Central Falls.
+Besides The Gnomes, Phil presently plays whistles and button accordion with Celebrating Ireland in Story & Song and Mike (Fishel) Bresler.
+He busks as a street performer downtown Providence when the weather is warm enough.
+The world music scene of Providence has had a big influence on Phil's music .
+Catch him some Friday nights sitting in with Zerui DePina's Cape Verde band at Club Tropical in Central Falls, or with Hugo Gonsalez and Cesar Santana at Sheastea in Pawtuxet Village.

 Taking Great Care is a journal of life here in America where nourishing community, spending time in nature and rekindling joy in living has been his journey for decades.
 This journal features narratives of city life experiences, camping trips and other travels, as well as musical adventures and celebrations within the Providence world music scene.